Eating a "balanced diet" is something we all know we should do. But what that looks like in any given meal can be much less obvious.

 NAM has the same daily carbohydrate recommendation for men and women: 130 grams, which works out to about 43 grams per meal.
 Paczosa's advice falls in line with that.
 She notes that a serving of carbohydrate is 15 grams and she encourages her clients to include three servings at most meals, depending on their activity level and medical history.
 "When I work with clients, we determine the ideal servings for their individual goals."
 (One slice of whole-wheat bread has about 14 grams of carbs, and a large banana has 31 grams.)

 Fiber piggybacks into your diet with your carbohydrate sources, including whole grains, fruit, beans, and veggies.
 NAM suggests that men up to age 50 get 38 grams of fiber daily, which is about 13 grams per meal.
 Older men should aim for 30 grams daily, or about 10 grams per meal.

 For women younger than 50, the recommendations are 25 grams daily; for women older than 50, it's 21 grams daily, or about 7 to 9 grams per meal.
 To put that in perspective, a bowl of oatmeal made with a half cup of dry oats has about 4 grams of fiber, while one cup of canned kidney beans boasts 13.5 grams.

 The Skinny on Fat

-Eating healthy fats helps keeps you full and helps your body absorb essential vitamins and minerals.
-The IOM suggests that all healthy men and women get between 20 and 35 grams of total fat per day, which is a range of about 7 to 12 grams per meal.
+Eating healthy fats keeps you feeling full and helps your body absorb essential vitamins and minerals.
+NAM suggests that healthy men and women get between 20 and 35 grams of total fat per day, which is a range of about 7 to 12 grams per meal.